kuruonur1/kperceptron/README.md

 # kperceptron
 Multi-Class Mini-Batched Kernel Perceptron in Python.
 Supports Linear, Polynomial and RBF Kernels.
+Classifier interface is in line with [sklearn] (http://scikit-learn.org/).

-type python test.py to test it on digits dataset from [sklearn] (http://scikit-learn.org/).
+type python test.py to test it on an example dataset.